Back up a virtual machine in Azure

 When no longer needed, you can disable protection on the VM, remove the restore points and Recovery Services vault, then delete the resource group and associated VM resources

-If you are going to continue on to a Backup tutorial that explains how to restore data for your VM, skip the steps in this section and go to Next steps.
+If you're going to continue on to a Backup tutorial that explains how to restore data for your VM, skip the steps in this section and go to Next steps.

 Select the Backup option for your VM.